cristidragomir97/brickml/BrickML_Inference/README.md

 ![](https://i.imgur.com/7bsnLra.png)

 ### 4. Modifications to the Edge Impulse SDK port for RA6M5
-From my personal experience, it seems like the RA6M5 port of edge impulse is missing some includes, and has some half-backed implementations.
-Here's my tweaked code.
-Please note that I just ignored the `ei_printf` method as it's redundant.

 Go to `<your_project_name>/src/edge-impulse-sdk/porting/renesas-ra6m5/ei_classifier_porting.cpp`  and paste the following code:
 ```c